About Sessions/What to Expect

 The consultant's goal is to empower you, as a thinker/writer/communicator, and help you grow.
 Any text or draft you bring will probably also improve as a result, but that's a secondary goal.

 In addition to our one-on-one sessions, students can sign up for group sessions when working on a group project.
 If only one group member attends, however, consultants will only assist with "global concerns" that relate to the entire project—for example, organization, transitions, stylistic consistency, and citations.
 More "local" or sentence-level concerns will require individual appointments for each group member.
-Questions or concerns about this policy should be discussed with the Director or Assistant Director.
+Questions or concerns about this policy should be discussed with the Assistant Director.

 Students who need proof of their visits can request a Confirmation of Visit Form (also known as a "COV").
 Below are some guidelines and policies regarding these forms: